pingcap/docs/system-variables.md

 ### tidb_gc_scan_lock_mode

-> **Warning:**
->
-> Green GC (`PHYSICAL`) is still an experimental feature.
-It is recommended **NOT** to use it in the production environment.

 - Scope: GLOBAL
-- Default value: `LEGACY`
+- Default value: `PHYSICAL`
 - Possible values:
     - `LEGACY`: Uses the old way of scanning, that is, disable Green GC.
     - `PHYSICAL`: Uses the physical scanning method, that is, enable Green GC.
-- This parameter specifies the way of scanning locks in the Resolve Locks step of GC, that is, whether to enable Green GC (experimental feature) or not.
-In the Resolve Locks step of GC, TiKV needs to scan all locks in the cluster.
-With Green GC disabled, TiDB scans locks by Regions.
-Green GC provides the "physical scanning" feature, which means that each TiKV node can bypass the Raft layer to directly scan data.
+- This parameter specifies the way of scanning locks in the Resolve Locks step of GC.
+When set to `LEGACY`, TiDB scans locks by Regions.
+The value `PHYSICAL` enables each TiKV node to bypass the Raft layer and directly scan data.
 This feature can effectively mitigate the impact of GC wakening up all Regions when the [Hibernate Region](/tikv-configuration-file.md#raftstorehibernate-regions-experimental) feature is enabled, thus improving the execution speed in the Resolve Locks step.

 ### tidb_general_log